 Well, firstly BCAAs is short for Branched-Chain Amino Acids and they are made up of the essential amino acids L-Leucine, L-Isoleucine and L-Valine.
 We call them essential amino acids (EAAs) because the body can't produce these acids on their own and this is why BCAA supplementation is so popular.
-Countless scientific studies have backed BCAA's and they can be an integral part of your supplement regime if used correctly.
+There have been countless scientific studies that have backed up the use of BCAA's an example of which being a study conducted in 1998.
+The study had two different groups take an endurance cycle ride in the heat.
+The results from the experiment showed that the Experimental Group (the group that is exposed to the independent variable, in this case the BCAA) cycled 153.1 minutes on average in comparison to the Control Group (the group who will take a placebo as opposed to the actual BCAA) who only cycled 137 minutes on average.
+This particular experiment shows that BCAAs can be an integral part of your supplement regime if used correctly.

 What Can BCAAs Do For You?

-- A trigger for Protein synthesis
+✔ A trigger for Protein synthesis

-- An increase in your glucose uptake and insulin sensitivity
+✔ An increase in your glucose uptake and insulin sensitivity

-- Reduce muscle soreness
+✔ Reduce muscle soreness

-- Increased energy levels
+✔ Increased energy levels

-- Minimised muscle Loss
+✔ Minimised muscle Loss

-- Increased fat loss
+✔ Increased fat loss

-- Increase longevity
+✔ Increase longevity

 What Is The Difference In BCAA Ratios?

 When looking at the ratios of BCAAs, the first number represents the amount of Leucine to Isoleucine and Valine.
 So 2:1:1 has twice the amount of Leucine to Isoleucine and Valine.
 The ratio of Leucine is important as research has shown that Leucine is the magic ingredient when it comes to creating that lean look.
 However, the Leucine must be taken in conjunction with other BCAAs to have any effect.
-The 2:1:1 ratio has been show to be the minimum ratio needed to feel the benefits of BCAA
+The 2:1:1 ratio has been shown to be the minimum ratio needed to feel the benefits of BCAA

 What Is The Best Time To Take BCAAs?